-While reading this article from The Atlantic about how the political climate is making it difficult for people to focus I began to think about how the language we use when talking about politics affects ourselves personally.
+While reading this article from The Atlantic about how the political climate is making it difficult for people to focus, I began to think about how the language we use when discussing politics affects ourselves personally.

 I am sure any reader of this website would know that I am not a fan of Donald Trump‘s policies.
 But speaking about him in an “us vs. them” dichotomy leaves out the truth.
 We have more in common than we think.

 Comparison of Language Used